harrystech/arthur-redshift-etl/log_processing/README.md

 ### Index template

-You need to upload the index template:
+If you need to update the index template (the initial template will be automatically set by the lambda handler):

 ```shell
 config_log put_index_template dev
 ```

-In Kibana, add `dw-etl-logs-*`

 ## Deleting older indices